 The system monitoring package called Kaseya VSA includes a network monitoring module that uses SNMP.
-This tool is able to draw a network map and plot in a real map of the world after it has initially searched for devices and registered their details.
+This tool can draw a network map and plot in a real map of the world after it has initially searched for devices and registered their details.
 Other graphical data representations in the Kaseya dashboard include graphs, charts, and dials.
 SNMP traps are interpreted as alerts by the network monitor.

 The tool includes a development environment that enables you to easily assemble actions scripts in the Kaseya proprietary scripting language, which is called Lua.
 With a Lua script in place, you can set triggering events, such as specific types of trap messages.
-Thanks to this feature, it is possible to automate a lot of investigation and resolution tasks when well-known alert conditions arise.
+Thanks to this feature, it is possible to automate much of the investigation and resolution tasks when well-known alert conditions arise.